 Now when I was photographing the mosaics I was there for three months, up on the scaffolding—I'd be up there photographing and tour groups would come through with the tour guides telling stories about what the tourists were seeing.
 Everybody had a different story for the same building.
 Some of them were mutually contradictory, to say the least!
 I got angry and, sometimes, I would correct them because they would be lying.
 Yet, after awhile, the lies were part of the truth.
 It was curious.
 So the experiences I've had there are a major part of what has made it so profound for me.

 And also there's what it means in terms the Palestinian community having its own place of worship, its own culture and tradition which are not overwhelmed by the Jewish tradition.
-See, everything Palestinian exists in the shadow of what the Zionists say about it and allow to be printed, it seems.
+See, everything Palestinian exists in the shadow of what the Zionists say about it, it seems.
 So part of it is just terribly frustrating, not only getting access there to pray—no men under forty-five can get there now—but it's been a spiritual center for so long, and now it's being destroyed.

 To think photography has any power to change people's behavior is really ludicrous!
 And yet I believe it nonetheless!
 I identify strongly with the power of art to change the individual and society.
 That’s part of what this place galvanizes in me.
 Another part of it is seeing the results of thirteen hundred years of people working on those mosaics, contributing generation after generation.